pludov/mobindi/README.md

 ./startup.sh
 ```

-Connect to http://localhost:8080, or if you want to test the new support for https, use: https://localhost:8443
+Connect to https://localhost:8443.
+You will have to accept a self-signed certificate.

 To upgrade to the latest version, issue: